z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_03_SimpleGraphics.md

 represents colours the "attribute addresses."

-The problem of drawing or printing into the display directly is really a problem of working out which bit of which byte in the display file area contains the pixel you want to set.
+The problem of drawing or printing into the display directly is really a problem of working out which bit of which byte in the display memory contains the pixel you want to set.
 Z88DK provides some manipulator functions that do this for you.